 The perils of “always on” technology:

-The phrase carpal tunnel syndrome (wrist pain) due to long days of typing has been part of the collective conscious for several decades.
-The commonality of it as a disrupter of productivity has spawned an entire industry of ergonomics solutions.
+The phrase carpal tunnel syndrome (wrist pain) has been part of the collective conscious for several decades.
+It's so common as a disrupter of productivity that it has spawned an entire industry of ergonomics solutions.
 These range from special keyboards to Star Trek styled full desk/monitor set ups.
-All in the attempt to keep you at your desk longer making trades, typing contracts, writing legal memos.
+All keep you at your desk longer making trades, typing contracts, writing legal memos.

-And then the 2000’s came along and we jumped all in with smartphones and laptops and tablets.
+And then the 2000’s came along.
+Most of us jumped all in with smartphones and laptops and tablets.